ciromattia/kcc/README.md

 ### KindleGen

-#### Windows / macOS KindleGen

-Install [Kindle Previewer](https://www.amazon.com/Kindle-Previewer/b?ie=UTF8&node=21381691011) and `kindlegen` will be autodetected from it.
+On Windows and macOS, install [Kindle Previewer](https://www.amazon.com/Kindle-Previewer/b?ie=UTF8&node=21381691011) and `kindlegen` will be autodetected from it.

-If you have issues detecting it, or use another OS, refer to the wiki: https://github.com/ciromattia/kcc/wiki/Installation#kindlegen
+If you have issues detecting it, get stuck on the MOBI conversion step, or use Linux AppImage or Flatpak, refer to the wiki: https://github.com/ciromattia/kcc/wiki/Installation#kindlegen

 ### 7-Zip